loopj/node-simple-redis-queue/README.md

 myQueue = new RedisQueue(redisCon);

 // Publish to the queue
-myQueue.publish("queueName", "body string or object");
+myQueue.push("queueName", "body string or object");

 // Listen for new messages
 myQueue.on("message", function (queueName, payload) {